rnilssoncx/homebridge-pico/README.md

   * `monitor`: Show Lutron commands sent and received on bus
   * `full`: Show all bus and keep alive activity

-* `clicktime`:  The timeout for detecting a doubleclick in milliseconds.  (default: 500)
+* `clicktime`:  The timeout for detecting a doubleclick in milliseconds.  (default: `500`)

+* `slowbuttons`:  The up and down buttons on remotes can repeat when directly paired with a Lutron switch.
+I believe they already have a built in delay because of this capability.
+This makes these two buttons not capable of a double click with the default clicktime.
+This setting allows you to list out buttons you want extra time alloted to correct for this.  (default: `[5,6]`)

+* `slowextra`:  This sets the additional time added to the buttons listed in `slowbuttons`.  (default: `250`)

+* `repeattime`:  The delay for repeating long presses in milliseconds.  (default: `500`)

 * `longname`:  If you'd like the name of the switch added to the function (`Dining Room Single Press` instead of `Single Press`) set this to `true`.
 For normal installations this should not be needed. (default: `false`)